DarkDarkZen/pu-gpt-telegram-bot/instruction.md

 GPT Telegram bot which can work with text and images (all of these can be input and output)

 # Core Functionalities
+## 0. Bot should be deployed on railway.app and should work in polling mode
 ## 1. Bot should support openai streaming mode
 ## 2. Bot can be added into telegram groups
 ## 3. Bot should support user id's and can store user message history